Children of Russia: After the war: Spain, Mexico, Cuba, the Soviet Union

-After the end of the Second World War, most of the surviving Niños returned to the original area they has been settled in within the Soviet Union.
+After the end of the Second World War, most of the surviving Niños returned to the original area they had been settled in within the Soviet Union.
 Many ended up settling in Moscow, although some did settle elsewhere.
 Eventually, holidays in Spain were permitted for those who had spent twenty years in the Soviet Union.

 In 1946, a small group of about 150 of the original Niños had obtained permission to go to Mexico to be reunited with their relatives.

 After Stalin's death in 1953, a period of slow diplomatic thaw began between Spain and the Soviet Union.
 Spain joined the UN in 1955 and in 1957 an agreement was reached for the return of the Niños who wished to go back to Spain.
 The transfer was organised quietly, although the Spanish government was keen to paint the exercise as rescuing the former child evacuees from the dangers of the Soviets.
 On 21 January, as part of an agreement between both countries and with the assistance of the Red Cross, the Soviet ship Crimea arrived at the port of Castellón de la Plana with 412 Spaniards on board.
 Between that year and the next, nearly half of the Niños sent to the Soviet Union would arrive in Spain.

 The Niños encountered hostility on their return.
 Some authorities mistrusted them, suspecting that they now held communist beliefs.
 For many families the reunion was difficult.
 They had sent children away for their safety, but were now being reunited with adults after almost twenty years, some now parents themselves, and with very different life experiences.
 A significant number of the Niños ultimately decided to return to the Soviet Union.